Walking aids

 For various reasons, it was two years before we could visit Ketut again.
 He is walking much better but unfortunately his spine is even more deformed (scoliosis).

 After discussion, it was decided to take x-rays and they showed that his left hip and leg were overburdened as a result of serious scoliosis in the back.
 It was decided not to operate since such an operation in Indonesia involves such risk that the chance of success is not great.
 But there would be no guarantee that Ketut would in the end make much progress even if the operation could be performed by a foreign surgeon with aftercare in Indonesia or entirely abroad.
-The consideration is whether the benefits would outweigh the disadvantages.

 In consultation with Marieke de Wit, Ketut was measured for a brace to support his left leg and improve his posture: this would allow a test of what the use of a brace could offer for short distances.
 To avoid overburdening his right leg and back, it was recommended that Ketut uses a wheelchair for longer distances.
 The brace was offered by Marieke de Wit.
 APA Foundation supplied a wheelchair.
 At the same time, Ketut still has the walking frame to use in combination with the brace.
 In the future, we will see which aids are useful.